lr42/gentle/roadmap.md

 Features
 ------------------------------------------------------------------------

-- [ ] Show the time to the next break in the tool tip for the task bar icon.
+- [x] Show the time to the next break in the tool tip for the task bar icon.
 (Also mentioned by Brenden.)
+	- [ ] Allow configuring which type of time is shown in the tool tip, the absolute time, the relative time, or both (or even possilby neither).
 - [ ] Show a tool tip over the glow box which indicates which break this is for.
 Make this optional.
 (From Matt.)
+- [ ] Add a splash screen.
+- [ ] Make the program run on start-up/login.
 - [ ] Show a intro wizard on first run.
 Introduce the glow box and allow moving it to wherever the user would like.
 (Introducing the glow box is an idea from Matt.)